simulanics/XojoScript/README.md

 # XojoScript Bytecode Compiler and Virtual Machine 🚀

 Welcome to the **XojoScript Bytecode Compiler and Virtual Machine**!
 This project is a bytecode compiler and virtual machine written in C++ that handles XojoScript execution—including functions, classes, and more - entirely cross-platform.
-It compiles XojoScript into bytecode and executes it on a cross-platform custom virtual machine. 🤯
+It compiles XojoScript into bytecode and executes it on a cross-platform custom virtual machine like C#, and is memory safe. 🤯

 ## Features ✨